Cradle Mountain Tasmania, Australia Travel Guide

 Use the free bus to avoid parking fees and fuel costs within the park.

-Keep these numbers accessible.
+Have these numbers handy accessible.

 Careful packing helps you adapt to Cradle Mountain's varied weather and terrain.
 Layering is .